What is “picky eating”?

 Anorexia nervosa can also be mistaken for picky eating.
 The disorder is often displayed through restrictive eating, only eating certain foods, or through ritualistic eating behaviors.
 While some people can have both anorexia nervosa and ARFID, fear of food and restriction of specific foods in AN tend to be motivated by the energy or nutritional content of food as well as by body image concerns.

 For example, someone with AN may be obsessed with having a healthy diet and therefore be picky about what they eat.

 When to seek help for picky eating

 In some cases, it may be difficult to distinguish between picky eating and eating disorders.

-Generally, picky eating starts between ages two and five, and will subside by late childhood.
-Meanwhile, eating disorders commonly develop between age 12-25, long after most picky eating behaviors have been resolved.
-(1) However, eating disorders do occur in young children and it’s possible for eating disorders to develop earlier or later on.
-Some people continue to have a very limited palate into adulthood but do not experience distress or medical problems as a result of this.
+Generally, picky eating starts between ages two and five and will subside by late childhood.
+Meanwhile, eating disorders commonly develop between the age of 12-25, long after most picky eating behaviors have been resolved.1 If a child refuses certain foods at two years old, you generally don't need to seek help.
+They may enjoy the same food once they reach a later age.
+However, eating disorders do occur in young children, and it’s possible for eating disorders to develop earlier or later on.
+Some people continue to have a very limited palate for different foods into adulthood but do not experience distress or medical problems as a result of this.

-Picky eating can be a normal part of many children’s development.
+Picky eating can be a normal part of many children’s development, especially when it's new food.
 But extreme, persistent, and strongly fear-based restrictions or limitations around food can be a sign of something more severe.